vaishnavivs285/svm/readme.md

 This project demonstrates an **end-to-end machine learning pipeline** where text data is **web scraped**, **cleaned**, **converted into numerical features**, and finally **classified using an SVM (Support Vector Machine)** model.

 Instead of using Kaggle datasets, real-world data was collected from the web to understand practical challenges such as noisy text, class imbalance, and weak labeling.
+We scraped the data from Hacker News — specifically the front page of news.ycombinator.com.

 ---